api3dao/airnode/docker/README.md

 Publish Docker images

 Options:
       --version      Show version number                                                                       [boolean]
-      --help        Show help                                                                                  [boolean] -g, --docker-tag  Docker tag to build the images under                                    [string] [default: "latest"] -d, --dev         Build Docker dev images (with -dev suffix)                                [boolean] [default: false]
+      --help         Show help                                                                                 [boolean] -g, --docker-tags  Docker tags to publish                                                [array] [default: ["latest"]] -d, --dev          Publish Docker dev images (with -dev suffix)                             [boolean] [default: false]
 ```

 You can publish (push) Airnode Docker images.

-Use the `--docker-tag` option to specify the Docker tag of the images that should be pushed.
+Use the `--docker-tags` option to specify the Docker tags of the images that should be pushed.

 Use the `--dev` option to push the images, with the `-dev` suffix in their name.